Odabiidamagewin

 Board of Directors

 Respect for Elders, their teachings and their counsel is a fundamental value of our First Nation communities.
-Community Elders have been extensively consulted in the development of this program and other key aspects of SLMHC planning, operations and issues management.
+Community Elders were extensively consulted in the development of this program and other key aspects of SLMHC planning, operations and issues management.
 Advice provided has proven valuable.
 The board, administration, program managers, staff, caregivers, and most of all the patients and clients, benefit from the Elders’ role and presence.

 The Elders’ Gathering will continue to support issues management, as well as program and policy development.
 During these gatherings, the Elders are encouraged to visit with the patients and clients at the hospital and hostel, and also with the residents of the William A. George Extended Care Facility.